akwhaley/TEAdata/README.md

 #### Feature Importance

 I view the feature importance attribute of the `RandomForestRegressor` and see that unsurprisingly the feature that determines the prediction most heavily is percent economically disadvantaged.
 Other features with importance are LEP percentage, SPED percentage, student count, and school level.
 Percentage of high mobility showed a high importance score when it was included in the model.
-Features that show an importance score of less than 0.01 are percent enrolled in ECHS, and the flag for charter school.
-Features that show an importance score of 0 are the flag for new school, and percentage enrolled in a TSTEM academy.
+Features that show an importance score of less than 0.01 are percent enrolled in ECHS, the flag for charter school, the flag for new school, and percentage enrolled in a TSTEM academy.

 ### Future Work

 Some ideas for expanding on this project are:
-1. Encorporating geographic region as a feature
+1. Encorporating geographic region as a feature or visualizing the results geographically
 2. Using a similar analysis on districts